harness/developer-hub/docs/software-engineering-insights/insights/sei-insights.md

 :::info Where does the data in reports come from?

 Reports get data from [integrations](/docs/category/sei-integrations), which are inherited from the [Collections associated with Insights](#manage-insights-associations).
-In turn, Collections inherit integrations from their associated Harness project, because integrations are configured at the project level.
+In turn, Collections inherit integrations from their associated Harness project, because integrations are mapped at the project level.
 For more information about this hierarchy and configuring Collections, go to [Collections](/docs/category/projects-and-collections).

 You can also configure individual metrics and reports to specify what data is used in calculations, how data is presented, and other criteria.
 For more information, go to [Metrics and reports](/docs/category/metrics-and-reports).